MillionConcepts/pdr/docs/supported_datasets.md

   - Spectral Profiler data
   - other datasets have been migrated to PDS4 and are notionally supported
 #### Lunar Prospector
-  - all PDS3 datasets that have not been deprecated by PDS4 versions.
+  - PDS3 datasets that have not been deprecated by PDS4 versions. specifically:
-    specifically:
     - LOSAPDR
     - ER: RDR, SUMM, and level 2 products
     - MAG: SUMM, and level 2, 3, and 4 products
+    - Level 0: attitude, trajectory, and command products
 #### LRO
   - CRaTER EDR secondary science and housekeeping tables, CDR, and DDR
   - DIVINER